BIGJRA/BIGJRA.github.io/rejuv.md

 ## Phantasm Badge - Badge04

-After you’ve left Narcissa’s house, talk to the Audino breeder next to the Pokémon Center for a repeatable battle against 3 Audino.
+After you’ve left Narcissa’s house, talk to the Audino breeder next to the Pokemon Center for a repeatable battle against 3 Audino.
 Each time you win, you’ll get *5* *Exp.
 Candy S*.

 Enter the theater and talk to Narcissa